imadwivedi/Coursera-Intro-to-Tensorflow/README.md

-# Coursera-Intro-to-Tensorflow For Deep Learning
+# Coursera-Introduction-to-Tensorflow For Deep Learning

 Coursera assignments for Intro to tensorflow for Deep Learning Course.